 Many seniors experience a deep sense of social isolation (this guy up here doesn’t mind though).
 This is due to a number of factors: they are no longer part of a workforce, family and friends have moved away, and it may be more difficult to leave the house to do the things they used to.
 In addition to sociological factors, seniors struggling with cognitive challenges or mobility issues find it difficult to connect with others, simply because it’s difficult to join a senior center or religious community and participate in activities.

 Loneliness is a sense of grief due to lack of social connection.
+Even if they decide to live in carer, it can be a lonely life anyways.
 It creates psychological issues like depression and anxiety, as well as sedentary behaviors that increase health risks.
 If these are not addressed, a decline in cognitive abilities also occurs.
 While the ideal solution to heal loneliness would be to help seniors join a community where they feel a sense of connection, technology can help mitigate many of the risks of loneliness and the anguish of social isolation.